telerik/kendo-react-inputs/docs/switch/api.md

 #### checked `Boolean`*(default: "false")*

-The current value of the Switch when initially displayed.
+Sets the current value of the Switch when initially displayed.

-## State
+## Events

 #### onChange `Function`

-As a stateless component, the Switch fires its `onChange` event handler every time when the value is changed.
+As a stateless component, the Switch fires its `onChange` event handler every time when the value changes.
 It is handled by the parent component.

 ## Features

 #### onLabel `String` *(default: "ON")*

-Changes the on label, so it can be localized.
+Changes the **On** label so it can be localized.

 #### offLabel `String` *(default: "OFF")*

-Changes the off label, so it can be localized.
+Changes the **Off** label so it can be localized.

 #### disabled `Boolean`*(default: "false")*